flexiondotorg/DVD-to-MPG/README.txt

 Updated mplayer and x264

-If you are running Ubuntu then I strongly suggest you added the Avenard repository to your system as it includes recent builds or mplayer and x264.
+If you are running Ubuntu then I strongly suggest you added the Avenard repository to your system as it includes recent builds of mplayer and x264.

   * http://avenard.com/media/Ubuntu_Repository/Ubuntu_Repository.html